Eyüpspor

 Eyüpspor Kulübü (for sponsorship reasons ikas Eyüpspor) is a Turkish professional football club based in the Eyüpsultan district of Istanbul.
 Founded in 1919, the club is closely associated with the Golden Horn (Haliç) and plays in Süper Lig, the top tier of Turkish football.

 Eyüpspor's traditional colours are purple and yellow (eflatun–sarı).
 Their long-time home is the Eyüp Stadium; following promotion, the team has staged home fixtures at Recep Tayyip Erdoğan Stadium and later at Pendik Stadium while a new/redeveloped venue in Eyüpsultan is pursued to meet modern match-day requirements.

 Eyüpspor won the TFF First League in 2023–24 to reach the Süper Lig for the first time, having previously claimed the TFF Second League (2020–21) and two TFF Third League titles (1986–87, 2014–15).
 The club is widely regarded as a neighbourhood side with a strong local following; notable city rivalries include the “Haliç Derby” against Kasımpaşa S.K., as well as meetings with Fatih Karagümrük and Beykoz 1908.

-Eyüpspor's recent rise has been overseen by chairman Murat Özkaya and, following promotion under Arda Turan, the team has been coached by former international Selçuk Şahin.
+Eyüpspor's recent rise has been overseen by chairman Murat Özkaya and, following promotion under Arda Turan, the team has been also coached by former international Selçuk Şahin.

+Murat Özkaya, who is also a Galatasaray Sports Club congress member, has been arrested for match fixing allegations regarding the 2025 Turkish football betting scandal.
+Since then the club has been owned by Savings Deposit Insurance Fund of Turkey (TMSF).